← All writing

 WhatsApp, paper ledgers, Tally, and a few spreadsheets.
 What actually moves the needle, and what doesn't.

 The textile distributor I spent time with last year wasn't running his business badly.
-He was running it the way it works — WhatsApp threads with buyers and suppliers, paper ledgers for stock, Tally for the accountant, a few shared spreadsheets for the delivery schedule.
-Every piece of that system represents a decision that worked well enough to survive.
-The implicit argument for AI has to reckon with that.
+He was running it the way it works.
+WhatsApp threads with buyers and suppliers.
+Paper ledgers for stock.
+Tally for the accountant.
+A few shared spreadsheets for the delivery schedule.
+Every part of that stack is a decision that has already worked well enough to survive.
+Any pitch for AI has to reckon with that.

-The most common mistake in bringing AI to a business like this is treating the current system as a problem to be replaced.
+The most common mistake in bringing AI to a business like this is treating the existing system as a problem to be replaced.
 It isn't.
-It's a pragmatic equilibrium built on trust relationships, cash-flow timing, and muscle memory.
-An AI that demands new behavior in exchange for its benefits doesn't get adopted — the cost of the behavior change is too high and too immediate, while the benefit is too abstract and too uncertain.
+It's a working equilibrium built on trust, cash-flow timing, and muscle memory.
+An AI that demands new behaviour in exchange for its benefits won't get adopted.
+The cost of the change is immediate and concrete; the benefit is distant and abstract.

-What does earn its keep: removing typing, removing memory load, and removing the gap between what happened and what got recorded.
-Order capture by voice or photo, where the AI handles transcription and structuring, fits that pattern.
-Reconciliation assistance — "here's what the ledger says, here's what WhatsApp says, here are the two discrepancies" — fits it too.
-Summarization over the operator's own data, not over some generic knowledge base, fits it most naturally of all.
+What does earn its place is anything that removes typing, removes memory load, or closes the gap between what happened and what got recorded.
+Voice or photo order capture with the AI doing transcription and structuring.
+Reconciliation help: "here's what the ledger says, here's what the WhatsApp thread says, here are the two discrepancies."
+Summarisation over the operator's own data — not over some generic corpus.

-What doesn't earn its keep, at least not yet: autonomous decisioning on contested transactions.
-When a buyer disputes a quantity or a supplier adjusts an invoice, the resolution is relational, not informational.
-The operator needs to be in that conversation.
-An AI that tries to close it will get turned off.
+What doesn't earn its place yet is autonomous decisioning on anything contested.
+When a buyer disputes a quantity or a supplier adjusts an invoice the resolution is relational, not informational.
+The operator has to be in that conversation.
+An AI trying to close it will get turned off.

-Neev is where this thinking is landing — a modular operations platform for MSMEs, starting with textile distribution.
+Neev is where this thinking is going.
+A modular operations platform for MSMEs, starting with textile distribution.
 The design constraint is that nothing in the workflow should require the operator to learn a new mental model.
-That's harder than it sounds.
+Harder than it sounds.